tresata/hackathonclt2018/README.md

 ## Data

-**Data Dictionary** : The links to the source data dictionaries can be found [here](https://github.com/tresata/hackathon2018/blob/master/datadictionary) .
-For any additional questions please use the DATA slack channel.
+**Data Dictionary** : The links to the public source data dictionaries can be found in the next section and additional information cn be found [here](https://github.com/tresata/hackathon2018/blob/master/datadictionary) .
+For any further questions please use the DATA slack channel.

 **LOCAL**
 You can find the data on local (all machines) in the /srv/data directory